College exams work to deter cheating; problems abroad

 But stellar scores are not always what they seem, Hawkins said.
 “Often a student seems very qualified on paper, only to find out when they arrive on campus that they don’t speak English nearly as well as you would have expected,” he said.

-The Educational Testing Service, which administers the TOEFL, does not require students to present a photo ID and has no plans to do so, said Ray Nicosia, director of the Office of Testing Integrity.
+The Educational Testing Service, which administers the TOEFL, requires all students to present a photo ID upon arrival at the test center but does not plan to implement the stepped-up security measures now in place for the SAT, said Ray Nicosia, director of the Office of Testing Integrity.

 Instead, TOEFL proctors take a photo of every student as he or she sits for the exam.
 If a student takes the test more than once and shows remarkable improvement, the pictures from each sitting are compared to rule out fraud.